Carrie Bradshaw: Apartment

 Carrie Bradshaw’s apartment is a central and frequently used setting in Sex and the City, its two feature films, and the first two seasons of And Just Like That....
 Described by Architectural Digest as “one of TV’s most iconic apartments,”' it is portrayed as a brownstone located on the Upper East Side of Manhattan at the fictional address of 245 E. 73rd Street.
 In And Just Like That..., Carrie states that she moved into the apartment at age 29 and had lived there for 25 years.
 The apartment is first seen in the pilot episode, although with a different layout; the design seen throughout the series is introduced in the second episode, "Models and Mortals," following HBO's pickup of the show.

 The townhouse used as the exterior of Carrie Bradshaw's apartment complex in Sex and the City.

 The apartment is noted to be rent-controlled, with Carrie paying $750 per month.
 In Season 4, the building is converted into a co-op, requiring her to purchase the unit or vacate.
 Carrie is unable to afford the down payment, and her then-boyfriend Aidan Shaw buys both her apartment and the adjacent one with the intention of combining them, but following their breakup, he offers to sell it back to her at cost.
 Charlotte loans Carrie the funds for the down payment from the sale of her engagement ring.

 In the first film, Sex and the City (2008), Carrie sells the apartment to contribute toward purchasing a Fifth Avenue penthouse with Mr. Big.
 After Big abandons her at the altar, she reacquires the apartment and undertakes a renovation before moving back in.
-In Sex and the City 2 (2010), although she lives with Big in the penthouse, she retains ownership of the apartment and occasionally uses it as a writing space.
+In Sex and the City 2 (2010), although she lives with Big in a larger apartment, she retains ownership of the apartment and occasionally uses it as a writing space.

 In And Just Like That..., the apartment continues to play a role as a pied-à-terre.
 Following Big’s death, Carrie sells their shared residence on Fifth Avenue and moves back into her original apartment, which she again renovates.
 The series also features, for the first time, the building’s lobby and the downstairs apartment.
 In Season 2, when she rekindles her relationship with Aidan, he refuses to enter the apartment due to its emotional associations.
 Carrie eventually purchases a townhouse in Gramercy Park and sells the apartment to her former neighbor Lisette.